Originally published July 18, 2019

 There are a couple of other reasons why it can be better to own real estate personally instead of through a corporation:

-Summary: rental income earned through a corporation is taxed at a higher rate until the business surpasses a size threshold.
+Summary: Rental income earned through a corporation is taxed at a higher rate until the business surpasses a size threshold.
 This removes much of the tax advantage of the corporate business structure.

 There are a lot of factors to consider when deciding to incorporate your business.
 We always like having this discussion because we can help you to start your business on the right track.
+If you’re still uncertain about incorporating your small business, our experienced and professional team is here to set you on the right path.